-Awarded annually to artists born, working or living in Britain, the Turner Prize 2017 will this year be hosted at Ferens Art Gallery, Hull.
+Awarded annually to artists born, working or living in Britain, the Turner Prize 2017 was hosted at Ferens Art Gallery, Hull.

 Established in 1984, the Turner Prize has grown to become one of the most prestigious international visual arts awards, contributing to the growing public interest and awareness of Contemporary art.

-We are pleased to be supporting the exhibition, running from 26th September 2017 – 7th January 2018, and have worked alongside the artists and producers to provide colour matches to transform the spaces.
+We were pleased to support the exhibition, which ran from 26th September 2017 – 7th January 2018, and worked alongside the artists and producers to provide colour matches to transform the spaces.